peteroupc/peteroupc.github.io/bernoulli.md

 A _factory function_ is a function that relates the old probability to the new one.
 Its domain is [0, 1] and returns a probability in [0, 1].
 There are certain requirements for factory functions.
 As shown by Keane and O'Brien (1994)<sup>[**(2)**](#Note2)</sup>, a function _f_(&lambda;) can serve as a factory function if and only if _f_, in a given interval in \[0, 1\]&mdash;

-- is continuous everywhere, and
+- is continuous everywhere,
+- does not go to 0 or 1 exponentially fast, and
 - either returns a constant value in \[0, 1\] everywhere, or returns a value in \[0, 1\] at each of the points 0 and 1 and a value in (0, 1) at each other point.

 As one example, the function _f_ = 2*&lambda; cannot serve as a factory function, since its graph touches 1 somewhere in the open interval (0, 1).